-This eco-friendly office building located in Vancouver’s False Creek Flats, a sustainable green enterprise zone that is less than a kilometre from both the city’s downtown and Canada’s largest port.
-Given an enthusiastic thumbs up by the city’s Development Permit Board, the 10-storey mass timber structure built on a concrete podium will accommodate more than 500 staff members for a range of potential tenants.
+This eco-friendly office building will be located in Vancouver’s False Creek Flats, a sustainable green enterprise zone that is just a few miles from both the city’s downtown business district and Canada’s largest port.
+Given an enthusiastic thumbs up by the city’s Development Permit Board, the 10-story mass timber structure built on a concrete podium will accommodate more than 500 staff members for a range of potential tenants.

 The exterior cellular structure works at multiple scales.
 At the neighbourhood scale, it creates a strong identity with an exoskeleton that references nature.
 At the street scale, the two-storey cells reduce the mass of the building and create a finer grain texture.
 At the human scale, the cells create a place that can be occupied and provide prospect, refuge, and protection from the elements.